 Although there are many parts of a roof, chances are good you already know some of them.
 Shingles, chimneys, and gutters are most commonly known since they are always visible and easily identifiable.
 The base of your residential roof is a truss.
 This is a group of several proofing pieces that support your roof.

 The more you understand how your roof works, the more confident you’ll be in noticing potential warning signs and addressing issues.
-In this section, we’ll break down the layers of your roof and how they work to cohesively secure your home.
-We’ll start from the base support system of your roof and work upwards from there.
+In this section, we’ll break down the parts of a roof and how they work to cohesively secure your home.
+We’ll start from the base support system and work upwards from there.

 1. Plywood Roof Deck

 Starting from the base layer of your roof, you’ll find roof decking or roof sheathing.
-This is the foundation of your roof that helps keep it in place, provides support, and is used as a nail bed for roofing materials.
+As one of the most critical parts of a roof, this is the foundation that helps keep everything in place, provides support, and is used as a nail bed for roofing materials.
 It’s usually a half-inch of plywood installed with waterproofing material to ensure your attic is well-ventilated.

 Moisture prevention is essential to avoid swelling and shrinking of your roof decking, which can lead to leaks, water damage, and structural instability.
 That’s why it’s so important to make sure the roof decking is in good condition.